 Until the 2013 election, Barnaby was the Shadow Minister for Regional Development, Local Government and Water.
 In that role he has developed a policy to provide tax concessions to major infrastructure projects, to help attract some of the $1.4 trillion Australians have invested in superannuation to invest in Australian infrastructure.
 Barnaby has also developed a policy to revamp Australia's zonal taxation system to provide real incentives for Australians to move to the remote, undeveloped parts of our nation.

-He is a Paul Harris Fellow of Rotary, former serving member of the Australian Defence Force Reserves , a long term member of St Vincent De Paul and in his earlier days represented Central North NSW in Rugby.
+He is a Paul Harris Fellow of Rotary, former serving member of the Australian Defence Force Reserves, a long-term member of St Vincent De Paul and in his earlier days represented Central North NSW in Rugby.
 Barnaby was elected as the Member for New England in 2013 and was appointed to Cabinet as the Minister for Agriculture, with the addition of Water Resources in 2015 - one of the most important portfolios.

-In 2016, Barnaby was elected unopposed as Leader of the Nationals.
-He retained his position Minister for Agriculture and Water Resources before becoming Minister for Infrastructure and Transport in December 2017.
+In 2016, Barnaby was elected unopposed as Leader of the Nationals and retained his position Minister for Agriculture and Water Resources before becoming Minister for Infrastructure and Transport in December 2017.